graphql/graphql-scalars/scalars/contributed/apollographql/long-v0.1.md

 is 9223372036854775807.

 Note: JavaScript `JSON.parse()` looses precision for numbers outside the [-(2^53 – 1), 2^53 - 1] range.
-Use with care if you are using in applications that require precise integer arithmetic.
+Use with care if you are using it in applications that require precise integer arithmetic.

 # Recommended Name